 Things to Note¶

 Vulkan captures are not portable between different vendor GPUs, or possibly even between different GPUs from the same vendor if the hardware changes significantly enough.

 OpenGL is only supported from 3.2 on, so legacy GL features from 2.0 and before that were deprecated in 3.2 will not work.
 Similarly OpenGL ES is only supported from 2.0 and above.
-In addition in both cases, multiple GL contexts are only supported if they share with each other.

 When capturing, only one swapchain is captured at any given time.
 The in-app overlay renders to all swapchains but only one is considered “active” at any given time - this can be cycled with the F11 key.
 The capture key will trigger a capture at the next swap of the currently active swapchain.

 RenderDoc relies on saving out the graphics command stream and replaying it back at inspection time.
 This means if a bug is timing, machine or driver specific it is in no way guaranteed to reproduce the bug on a different machine or driver.

 RenderDoc has few runtime dependencies, and should run anywhere that a normal application will run.
 In particular it has no dependencies on any SDKs being installed and will run on Artist or QA machines.

 Currently RenderDoc also assumes feature level 11+ hardware for the replay app.
 It can capture applications running at a lower feature level, but when replaying if 11+ hardware isn’t available, RenderDoc will fall back to WARP software emulation and will run slowly.

 If capturing callstacks from the app, ensure that